robinbryce/draft-bryce-cose-merkle-mountain-range-proofs/draft-bryce-cose-merkle-mountain-range-proofs.md

 ### Peter Todd

 Almost compatible, where here the leaf hash is not defined, in Peter Todd's formal description, all nodes, including the leaves include the position in the hash.
 In this specification, leaf hashes are added 'as is'.
-Interior nodes commit to the size of the balanced tree rooted at the node.
+Interior nodes commit to the size of the entire MMR including the interior node.

 #### Implementation URL